 There is always a lot of confusion when it comes to measuring a trampoline and getting to know its right size.
+It is very important to measure your trampoline for numerous reasons, such as if you are preparing to move the trampoline.
 Some people think the size of the trampoline is determined by its mat, others think it is the frame that is the most important (learn more at What Are Trampolines Made Of?).
 In this article we can help you find out how to properly measure your trampoline – round, oval, or rectangular – so your confusion is over and you’re fully equipped for your next project – whether it is to buy a new trampoline or arrange for some spare parts.
 Read our article below so you’re ready to get back to doing fun things on your trampoline.

 Measuring a Round Trampoline

 In order to measure a round trampoline (take a look at our Skywalker 15 foot round trampoline review) correctly, you must ensure you cover the end to end of the trampoline (which is frame to frame) and not just the play area (which is the mat).
 Here are some quick steps on how to accurately measure a round trampoline:

 - Going across the center of the trampoline, measure from one side of the metal frame of the trampoline to the other end of the frame.
 Locating the center of the trampoline can be easier if you have one where the logo is generally right in the middle of the mat.

 - Now repeat step 1 from the opposite side too and you will be left with two figures.